-Hungarian Open Air Museum presents folk architecture, culture and lifestyle of Hungary in 8 regional units on 60 hectares.
-It is the biggest its kind museum in Hungary.
-It is located 3 km away of the Szentendre.
+Hungarian Open Air Museum presents the folk architecture, culture and lifestyle of Hungary in 8 regional units on 60 hectares.
+It is the biggest kind of museum in Hungary.
+It is located 3 km away from the Szentendre.
 The Museum covers 312 different buildings arranged in 8 regional units.
-For the comfortable transport, Skanzen train goes from the Entrance building to the Study Collection and back.
+For comfortable transport, the Skanzen train goes from the Entrance Building to the Study Collection and back.
 It runs every hour, on the 2,2 km long road and has five stops from which all the regional units are easy to reach.
-You can buy your ticket online and avoid the queue.
-Daily train ticket cost is 500* HUF (1,8$).
-More about the train you can find here.
+You can buy online tickets and avoid the queue.
+The daily train ticket cost is 500* HUF (1,8$).
+More about the train you can find here: skanzen.hu_train.

-- Museum is open from Tuesday to Sunday, from 9.00 a.m. till 5.00 p.m., between months of April and October.
+- The museum is open from Tuesday to Sunday, from 9.00 a.m. till 5.00 p.m., between the months of April and October.

-- Entrance ticket to the museum is 2000* HUF (7$).
-You can read more how to get there from Budapest, on the Skanzen website.
+- The entrance ticket to the museum is 2000* HUF (7$).
+You can read more about how to get there from Budapest, on the Skanzen website.

 *Prices valid in 2019

-During our trip, in Szentendre we had a walk with a guide, who told us the history of this place and described its main attractions.
+During our trip, to Szentendre, we had a walk with a guide, who told us the history of this place and described its main attractions.
 Then, we had about 1.5 hours of free time for independent sightseeing and shopping.

-We returned to Budapest by a river cruise which leaves Szentendre marina once a day at 5.00 p.m.
+We returned to Budapest on a river cruise which leaves Szentendre marina once a day at 5.00 p.m.
 The return journey was about 70 minutes long.

 The tour was fully professionally prepared and carried out.
-During such trips there is always a lack of enough free time for self-sightseeing.
-However, in case of this trip, I think that we had enough time.
+During such trips, there is always a lack of enough free time for self-sightseeing.
+However, in the case of this trip, I think that we had enough time.